owendodd/cafe/content/designers/annabell-p-lee.md

 title = "annabell-p-lee"

 +++
-Based in Los Angeles CA, Annabell P Lee makes paintings, textiles, and clothing inspired by the materiality of color in vintage melamine and PVC Objects.
-Lee hand dyes checkerboards and other abstract patterns on garments such as denim jackets, wrap tops, and grommet corsets.
+Based in Los Angeles, Annabell P Lee makes paintings, textiles, and clothing inspired by the materiality of color in vintage melamine and PVC.
+Lee hand dyes chunky checkerboard patterns and abstract designs in fire-engine red and navy blue on denim jackets, wrap tops, and rough-hewn lace-up grommet corsets.